AlexandriaDAO/core/README.md

 You generally need to click around and pass through a combination of web pages, podcasts, blogs, YouTube videos, etc. At each step, you pass through a hyperlink; leave all the findings from the last hyperlink behind, and have to sort through the irrelevant information of the next one to get new findings.

-Every hyperlink that you click has been curated for you by advertisers and proprietary services, and the content of each generally comes from some random guy, whose reputation you have to guess while reading/listening.
+Every hyperlink that you click has been curated for you by advertisers and proprietary services, and the content of each generally comes from an unknown source with a reputation you have to guess.

 Despite having a sea of endless information at our fingertips, we are no closer to knowing what is True.

 LLMs like ChatGPT implement a partial fix by letting machines be the aggregators.
 They give quick answers but with limited knowledge of their input sources or ability to convey whatever internal bias may be at play.
 Since their training data is a mixed bag, LLMs are poorly equipped to represent the position of a particular person or group, and their precision diminishes in the abstract.

 The Internet’s hyperlink design, paywalls, disparate hosting, and proprietary aggregators have made us completely accustomed to the shattered means through which we interface with digital information.
 It’s time to bring the world’s data to a single hub, and put humans at the helm of its machine aggregators.

-It’s time for people to have not just The Web, but Their Web.
+No matter how advanced our search and discoverty techniques get, we cannot circumvent the 1960s setup of diparite ownership whereby you cannot make full use of a hyperlink before digitally travelling to it.
+People need not just The Web, but Their Web.

 #### Solution

 The Internet from a user perspective could be thought of as disparate HTML (static sites) using custom javascript (dynamic platforms), connected via hyperlinks, and accessible through keyword-based search engines.

-UncensoredGreats could be thought of as uniform HTML (.epubs), using standardized javascript (epub.js), consecutively linked as pages, and accessible through a single AI search engine.
+UncensoredGreats could be thought of as uniform HTML (.epubs), using standardized javascript (epub.js), consecutively linked as pages, accessible through advanced full-text and vector search.

-- Instead of clicking through many pages across many tabs—access, save, sort, and share the world’s information on a single page.
+Instead of clicking through many pages across many tabs—access, save, sort, and share the world’s information on a single page.
-- Instead of copy/paste/reorg of site snippets in a text editor—bookmark findings in a whiteboard and reorg with AI.
+Instead of copy/paste/reorg of site snippets in a text editor—interphase with them with whiteboards, iceberg charts, and AI.
-- Instead of citing sources for your work, or intentionally omitting them—have perfect providence tracking by default.
+Instead of citing sources for your work, or intentionally omitting them—have perfect providence tracking by default.
-- Instead of referencing the posts/links of others in your own content—edit, fork, interact, or refute the originals of others on the public dashboard.
+Instead of referencing the posts/links of others in your content—edit, fork, interact, or refute the originals of others on the public dashboard.

 These capabilities arise because all app data, stored entirely on-chain, has an owner at every level of abstraction.